 As I walked across the cold cobblestones, I realized that the Red Square of Moscow had been on my bucket list for decades.
 The onion domes of St Basil’s Cathedral and the walls of the Kremlin are well-known sights to most people and often featured in movies, not to mention their historical significance as symbols of Russia.

-It is not without irony I noticed that the tomb of Lenin is located next to the ultra-capitalistic luxury store GUM.
+It was not without irony I noticed that the tomb of Lenin is located next to the ultra-capitalistic luxury store GUM.
 Down in the tomb I saw the embalmed body of Vladimir Lenin, which has been on display since his death in 1924, but it rather felt like visiting a heavily guarded section of Madame Tussauds.

 The mission of next morning was to get into the Kremlin, the walled area where an invitation was akin to receiving a death sentence decades ago.
 The hill of Borovitskij has been a settlement for two millennia and the first fortification was constructed there in the 12th century.
 The fortress of Moscow has endured fires, sacking from the Golden Horde and plundering from Napoleon’s army.
 The cathedral square boosts no less than three different cathedrals, where the onion domes glisters like gold in the morning sun.